yakimka/picodi/README.md

 registry.override(get_abc_setting, get_setting)
 ```

-For clearing specific override, you can pass None as a new dependency.
+To clear a specific override, you can pass None as the new dependency.

 ```python
 from picodi import registry